 Members of the University community may not use University IT and network resources for commercial (including consulting) purposes; rather, they should use information technology resources, internet service providers, and computer hosts outside the University.

 The University’s policies concerning intellectual property are intended to further its central mission—the sustained production, preservation, and dissemination of knowledge—while exercising due care for its fiduciary responsibility for the resources it administers.
 To that end, faculty members grant to the Trustees of Princeton University a non-exclusive license in scholarly articles, provided the articles are not sold by the University for a profit.
-Moreover, the University may record and broadcast activities on campus and University-sponsored activities off campus, including public lectures as well as musical, dramatic, or other artistic performances, academic pursuits, campus life, and casual and portrait photography or film, and retain copies of such recordings for archival, academic, and other non-commercial purposes that advance the University’s mission.
+Moreover, the University may record and broadcast activities on campus and University-sponsored activities off campus, including public lectures as well as musical, dramatic, or other artistic performances, academic pursuits, campus life, and casual and portrait photography or film, and retain copies of such recordings for archival, academic, media distribution, and non-commercial purposes that advance the University’s mission.
 The University Research Board (URB) is responsible for the general oversight and administration of the University’s Patent and Copyright policies as regards the University, its faculty, employees, students, and outside sponsors.
 The dean for research is responsible for the implementation of the Patent Policy and Copyright Policy under general oversight of the URB.
 The Office of Technology Licensing is responsible for providing management of copyrights and licensing services for the University community.
 The Office of Technology Licensing is also responsible for the University’s Technology Transfer Program, providing management of inventions and patenting and licensing services for inventions developed by members of the University community.
 For information about the Patent Policy and the Copyright Policy, see Chapter VIII(D) (“Intellectual Property”) of the Rules & Procedures of the Faculty, available at https://dof.princeton.edu/rules-and-procedures.
 For information about the Open Access Policy, see https://dof.princeton.edu/policies-procedure/policies/open-access.

 No individual or organization may use Princeton University’s name, seal, logos, restricted images, or other identifiers (“marks”), or any marks that suggest Princeton University or any Princeton University organization, except to the extent such individual or organization has been authorized by the proper University officials or as permitted under trademark law.
 The vice president for communications and government affairs is responsible for the general oversight and administration of the University’s trademark policies.
 The Office of Trademark Licensing is responsible for maintaining, managing, and licensing the University’s marks.